atharvatamta/Restaurant-Management-System/README.md

 #### Tips:
 a. give_tip procedure:
 It takes in the value of the tip given by the customer to the denoted waiter.
-b. display_waiter_tip procedure:
-It displays the total tips collected by a specific waiter.

 ```sql
    declare